ZOEgirl: 2006 - present

-2011–present: Reunion

-After more than four years of inactivity and separation, ZOEgirl reunited on February 27, 2011, for an interview on The Brian Mason Show.
-The group made no plans to create music together, but says that it is still possible.
+The members of ZOEgirl reunited on February 27, 2011 for an interview on The Brian Mason Show on which the group stated they had no specific plans to create additional music together.

-In 2025, to celebrate the group's twenty-fifth anniversary, they teased via Facebook that "something special" would be coming.
+In 2025, to celebrate the group's 25th anniversary, they teased via Facebook that "something special" would be coming.

 Member timeline

 Note: ZOEgirl disbanded in September 2006.
 September 2008 to March 2010 represents spin-off group COLMANblue.